venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/components/board/ram.md

 ## Features Supported

 - APIs to read and write to a RAM offset.
-- Supports 16-bit parallel pSRAM devices.
+- Supports 16-bit pSRAM devices.

 ## SysConfig Features